 There's a lot of poison oak in the wooded sections of this loop and it normally can't be hiked in winter because the singletrack trails get very muddy.

 The trail ends at a dirt road.
-Turn left to climb the short distance to Wildcat Peak.
+Turn left to climb a short distance to Wildcat Peak.
 The views of San Francisco Bay are clear, but views in other directions are partly obscured by tall brush.
-Nontheless a little walking around yields nice views of the lumpy green hills of Tilden Park, with Mount Diablo and San Pablo Reservoir prominently visible.
+Nontheless a little walking around yields nice views of the oddly ragged green hills of Tilden Park, with Mount Diablo and San Pablo Reservoir prominently visible.

 Since it's level and paved, Nimitz Way is one of the most popular trails in Tilden, with lots of cyclists, joggers, and people walking their dogs.

-Nimitz Way proceeds through a peaceful, dense ridgetop eucalyptus grove.
-After exiting the grove continue along Nimitz Way for a few more minutes and take the first dirt road to your right.
+Nimitz Way runs through a peaceful, open ridgetop eucalyptus grove.
+After exiting the grove, continue along Nimitz Way for a few more minutes and take the first dirt road to your right.
 Descending on this road, look for the Laurel Trail to your left.

 As it re-enters the lower eucalyptus grove, the trail jogs left at a dirt road and then passes through a dense thicket of poison oak.
-Continue straight at the next dirt road to reach the visitor's center, or turn left and walk just a few steps to reach a trail that descends past the pastures of the Little Farm, with its black rams and cows and little red barn among a backdrop of dark conifer-clad hills.
+Continue straight at the next dirt road to reach the visitor's center, or turn left and walk just a few steps to reach a trail that descends past the pastures of the Little Farm.
+The farm with its little red barn sits in a clearing in the eucalyptus grove, among a backdrop of dark conifer-clad hills.
+The farm really is small but has a variety of livestock including cows, chickens, pigs, and geese.
+You can buy celery to feed the cows; cows apparently love celery.